 - Close your eyes, take a few deep breaths, and allow your body to relax.
 Notice any physical sensations.
 Warmth?
 Tingling?
 Vibrations?

 - When you feel settled, bring your awareness to your breathing.
 There is no need to control or change anything about it.
 Just observe its natural flow.

 - Each time you realize that your mind has wandered away from your breath - and it will wander often - gently bring it back.
 Sounds, thoughts, and sensations will arise.
 Just allow them to come and go without getting caught up in them.

 Want to learn more about developing a mindfulness-based meditation practice?
 Check out this guide for easy ways to start meditating.

 3. Practice self-care

 This is a biggie, especially at this time of year when taking care of YOU falls to the wayside.
 What exactly is self-care?
 It’s when you make the time to take care of your body, mind and spirit.

 For you, this may mean exercising or practicing yoga daily.
 Or, it may mean a much-need girls night out or a trip to a local day spa.
 Regardless of how you choose to practice self-care, make sure you carve out time to do this as it will help recharge your batteries and keep you on top of your mounting holiday obligations.
-To learn more about ways to practice self-care, check out this list of 5 simple and effective ways to keep your mind, body and soul strong.

 4. Get outside